 Jeffrey A. Kidd began his law enforcement career with the Georgia State Patrol in 1988.
 In 1997 he was selected as one of the twenty “charter” members of the fatal traffic unit known as the Specialized Collision Reconstruction Team.
-Mr. Kidd achieved the rank of Sergeant in Valdosta and later transferred to manage the day-to-day operations of the Gainesville office.
+Mr. Kidd progressed through the ranks, obtaining the rank of Sergeant in Valdosta and later transferred to manage the day-to-day operations of the Gainesville office.
 Mr. Kidd retired in September 2009 after 21 years of dedicated service and upon retirement had investigated over 3000 collisions, to include nearly 1500 fatal crashes.
 To date, Mr. Kidd has investigated/reconstructed in excess of 7000 collisions.

-Mr. Kidd is an instructor in Georgia and Florida and has taught in excess of 1400 course hours in the field of accident reconstruction in Georgia, Florida and Connecticut.
+Mr. Kidd is a certified instructor and has taught in excess of 1400 course hours in the field of accident reconstruction in Georgia, Florida and Connecticut.
 He continues to teach annually through CLE’s to different organizations.

 He is ACTAR certified and has been recognized as an Expert in accident reconstruction in State, Superior and Federal Courts of Georgia, Florida, South Carolina, Louisiana, North Dakota and Alabama.
 He has testified in well over 400 depositions and trial settings.